ccallawa/alyvix_service_doc/introduction.rst

 Alyvix Service, running as a GUI-less Windows Service, provides the following features:

 * **Session Management:**   Keeps multiple Windows Service sessions alive
-* **Test Case Scheduling:**  Runs test cases continuously and in parallel
+* **Test Case Scheduling:**  Runs Alyvix test cases continuously, regularly, and in parallel
 * **Measurement Web APIs:**  Provides recorded measurements and screenshots on demand
 * **Transaction Reporting:**  Helps you find and view the certified results for each test case run

 Alyvix Service runs on Windows, opening multiple, independent sessions on a private network.
-On each session it schedules monitoring test cases, collects their measurements, and logs the sets of Alyvix test cases you select.
+On each session it schedules the monitoring of test cases, collects their measurements, and logs the sets of Alyvix test cases you select.
 Everything from configuration to reporting is managed by a set of RESTful endpoints, so you can access any part of Alyvix Service in your browser, from anywhere in the world.

-In addition to the terminology used with Alyvix Editor and Robot, Alyvix Service adds the following concepts:
+In addition to the terminology used with Alyvix Core's Editor and Robot, Alyvix Service adds the following concepts:

 * **Session:**  A two-way connection between Alyvix Service and a target Windows session